 There are many ways to optimize your site’s user experience in several ways.
 When it comes to the WordPress footer, you can able modify it for your own purposes by adding links, texts, and even replacing the WordPress-branded copyright text.

-In this guide, You can learn what is footer in WordPress and I will show you how to edit footer in WordPress through five ways you can edit the footer in WordPress.
+In this guide, you’ll learn what is footer in WordPress and I will show you how to edit footer in WordPress through five ways you can edit the footer in WordPress.
 Let’s get started!

 Method 1: Use Theme Customizer